 Getting side bangs is a great way to completely change up your style!
 Plus, it’s a super sly way to alter your face shape without being too drastic.
 So grab your brush and learn how to sweep your bangs to the side!

-Some tips and things to consider when getting side bangs hairstyles:
+Tips and things to consider when getting side bangs hairstyles:

 - Your face shape will determine which side of your face your bangs will suit you best.